for solo harp

 Luckily, Kathryn was more than willing to work with me to clean up the music, show the nuances and variations of harp notation, and provide me with countless reading sessions to bring it to a level that was adequate for a player of her caliber.
 As I came to find out later, this is more or less how new works for harp are created and why so few composers adequately write for harp in any significant fashion.

 Aside from the technical information in the piece, there are additional details that I hoped would serve as an homage to Kathryn.
 Sadly, her grandmother–a significant force in her upbringing–had passed away shortly before this project began, so it was my goal to create something that would honor their relationship and her memory.
 Additionally, Kathryn has an unfettered love for theme and variations, which drastically informed the construction of this work.
-Lastly, and maybe much to her dismay, she has a unique set of skills that allow her to jump around the harp much like a pianist, despite the more limited visual aids offered by her instrument.

 By no means do I claim to be an expert on harp composition at this point, but my interested is piqued and it is my intention to pursue many more projects like this in the years to come.